 What is Vegan Donuts?

-Vegan donuts are not just delicious in most coffee shops, but they are also healthy and delicious.
+Vegan doughnuts are not just delicious in most coffee shops, but they are also healthy and delicious.

 When it comes to donuts, vegetarians have a much easier time.
 The traditional ingredients in donuts are entirely vegan.
 Although ingredients sometimes used to add flavour or texture are not vegetarian.
 These can be very difficult to identify, so you can read along and see what vegetarians should avoid.